jparkgeo/jparkgeo.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Postdoctoral Research Associate<br> <a href=https://cybergis.illinois.edu/>CyberGIS Center for Advanced Digital and Spatial Studies</a> <br> University of Illinois Urbana-Champaign

 profile:
   align: right
   image: prof_pic.jpg
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Jinwoo Park is a Postdoctoral Research Associate in the Department of Geography and Geographic Information Science at University of Illinois at Urbana-Champaign and is also affiliated with CyberGIS Center for Advanced Digital & Spatial Studies.
+He received a Ph.D. in Geography (2021) from Texas A&M University, College Station, Texas.
+He holds a B.S. in Geography (2013) and an M.S. in Geography (2016) from Kyung Hee University in Seoul, South Korea.
+His research focuses on Geographic Information Science (GIScience), particularly the spatial accessibility to urban infrastructure and its temporal dynamics upon the recent data-rich environment.